 The University of Waterloo is positively impacting the health and well-being of our community through partnerships with community organizations:

-Our students, faculty and staff have supported the United Way of Kitchener Waterloo & Area through our UWaterloo campaign for over 20 years.
+Our students, faculty and staff have supported the United Way Waterloo Region Communities through our UWaterloo campaign for over 20 years.
 In 2013, we raised over $250,000 to benefit our community.

 Think Pink, our annual campaign to benefit the Canadian Breast Cancer Foundation, is led by our Waterloo Warriors athletic teams.
 In the past 5 years, the generosity of our students and varsity fans has led to over $90,000 in contributions to breast cancer research.